Monday, November 25, 2024

 Aurora!
 Aurora!

 Technically this awesome month of astronomy began on Monday 10/7 when we images the NGC 7331 Group (Deerlick Group).
-Click here to read about that. potential for aurora, or the Northern Lights were forecast for October 10th into the morning of October 11th.
+Click here to read about that.
+Potential for aurora, or the Northern Lights were forecast for October 10th into the morning of October 11th.
 I missed the amazing auroral display of May 2024 due to the weather at my location.
-The board of Directors for our local astronomy club, the Buffalo Astronomical Association, had a meeting scheduled for the 10th.
+The Board of Directors for our local astronomy club, the Buffalo Astronomical Association, had a meeting scheduled for the 10th.
 After work, I set up my DSLR on a tripod and got my Smartphone tripod out and ready.
 Forecast was for clear skies, I did not want to miss this one!
 We started the Zoom meeting, as twilight approached, our observatory director and I would go outside in our respective locations and look for evidence of activity.
 Another member of our imaging sub-group texted the Observatory director, indicating activity in twilight in the East.
 I never returned to the meeting.
 Sorry, not sorry.
 At some point I received a text from our club's president saying the meeting was over due to the activity.

 I did have a work meeting scheduled for 8:30 pm.
 I tried to get as many images as possible prior to the meeting.
 I'm glad I did as the activity had ramped down after 9 pm.
 I called it a night around 10 pm.
-I understand things ramped back up later, but as it was a work night, I decided to call it night early.
+I understand things ramped back up later, but as it was a work night, I decided to call it a night early.

 The display seemed to be all around with the most intense area to the East/Southeast.
 A red band stretched from southeast to west, just over the Moon.
 Initially, our Observatory Director thought this might be Steve, but afterwards he found a great reference article that identified this as a SAR (Stable Auroral Red) arc.
 I tried to capture images from most angles.
 The neighbor's lights did not help.